vijit101/UnityMechanicsFramework/Contributing.md

 Files & Structure
-  [ ] Mechanic scripts are inside the correct Runtime/ subfolder [ ] Demo scene is inside Samples~/YourMechanicName/Assets/Scenes/ [ ] All required prefabs are included in Samples~/YourMechanicName/Assets/Prefabs/
+  [ ] Mechanic scripts are inside the correct Runtime/ subfolder [ ] Demo scene is inside Samples~/YourMechanicName/Assets/Scenes/ [ ] All required prefabs are inside Samples~/YourMechanicName/Assets/Prefabs/
-  [ ] ScriptExplainer.txt is present and complete
+  [ ] ScriptExplainer.txt is present, complete, and explains the why not just the what [ ] Demo.mp4 is present at Samples~/YourMechanicName/Video/ OR an external link is ready

-  [ ] Demo.mp4 is present (or YouTube/Drive link is in PR description)
+README — Living Index (both updates required)

-Documentation
+  [ ] Quick Navigation table has a new row with the correct anchor, category, and working video link [ ] Full mechanic documentation card added below the last existing entry [ ] Metadata table is complete (all 6 rows filled, author linked to GitHub, video linked) [ ] "What it does" section written (problem + use case, no implementation details) [ ] "How to use it" section has a working, minimal code example [ ] "Highlights" has exactly 3 bullet points (architecture, gameplay feature, learning value)

-  [ ] README.md Mechanics Library section is updated with your entry [ ] ScriptExplainer.txt covers every meaningful code block
+Demo Scene
-  [ ] DemoScene includes UI labels explaining the controls
+  [ ] DemoScene.unity runs immediately on Play with no missing references [ ] DemoScene includes UI text labels showing the player controls

 Git hygiene
   [ ] Branch is named mechanic/your-mechanic-name
-  [ ] Commits are clean and descriptive (not "fix", "wip", "asdfgh") [ ] No Unity auto-generated files outside of .gitignore scope [ ] No .DS_Store, Thumbs.db, or other OS artefacts committed
+  [ ] Commits are clean and descriptive (not "fix", "wip", "stuff") [ ] No Unity auto-generated files outside of .gitignore scope [ ] No .DS_Store, Thumbs.db, or other OS artefacts committed
 ```